luciobj/Project-Movie-Cards-Library-Stateful/README.md

-# Welcome to the Recipe APP
+# Welcome to the Movie Cards Library Stateful
 ## Context

 This project was made as a work assignment in during the Trybe web developer course.

 The goal was to create a filter for the film list, using the components life cycle knowlegde and states.
 This same list was developed in another CRUD project, and this one adds the filter possibilities.